-Table 3 on page 40 lists and describes each service and its underlying process.
+The following table lists and describes each service and its underlying process.
 All services run on the Headquarters Server.
-Services that also run on distributed voice servers are marked in the "Distributed Server" column.
+Services that also run on distributed voice servers are marked in the Distributed Server column.

-Table 3.3:Service Descriptions (Sheet 1 of 6)
+Table 3.3:Service Descriptions (Sheet 1 of 7)